slackapi/java-slack-sdk/docs/guides/events-api.md

 * Whatever you want to do with the event data
 * Respond with 200 OK as the acknowledgment

 In event payloads, `response_url` is not included as it's not a payload coming from direct user interactions.
 Also, it's not possible to post a message using `ctx.ack()` for the same reason.
-If an event you receive is a user interaction and you'd like to post a reply to the user at the conversation the event happened, call **chat.postMessage** API or other similar ones with `channel` in the event payload.
+If an event you receive is a user interaction and you'd like to post a reply to the user at the conversation the event happened, call [**chat.postMessage**](https://api.slack.com/methods/chat.postMessage) method or other similar ones with `channel` in the event payload.

 ```java
 import com.slack.api.methods.response.chat.ChatPostMessageResponse;